luucasgb/BigBall/README.md

 ### Login

-Use any email + password (stub auth).
-Example:
-- Email: `joao.pereira@gmail.com`
-- Password: `x`
+Register and sign in with the email and password (or OAuth providers) you configure in your Supabase project.
+The app does not ship with demo users or passwords.

 ## What's Inside

 - **BigBall.Domain**: Scoring engine (20/16/15/10/5/0 points + penalties)
-- **BigBall.Api**: Minimal API with in-memory data + JWT auth
+- **BigBall.Api**: Minimal API backed by PostgreSQL (Supabase) + JWT auth
 - **BigBall.Web**: Blazor WASM frontend (4 screens: Login, Home, Pool Detail, Predict)
 - **BigBall.Client.Core**: Shared MVVM + HTTP clients (reusable for future MAUI app)

 ## Notes

-This is a **stub implementation** with in-memory data.
-Full Supabase integration and sports data provider are out of scope for this iteration.
+This is a thesis-scale implementation: some product areas are simplified or still evolving.
+Match data can be loaded from the bundled World Cup 2026 fixture file when enabled in configuration.

 Predictions close at **official kickoff** (see PRD 4.7), not before the start.